The WCS Difference

 How many students are enrolled?

-Students in the United States come from 44 communities in Massachusetts, Rhode Island, and Connecticut.
-We also welcome a number of long-term international students from various countries.
+Our families represent 51 communities across Massachusetts, Rhode Island, and Connecticut, and we are also proud to welcome a number of long-term international students from countries around the world.

 Is WCS accredited?

 Whitinsville Christian School has been fully accredited by the New England Association of Schools and Colleges (NEASC) since 1993.
-We are currently in the process of reaccreditation, which should be completed by the end of 2023.
+We are reaccredited every 10 years and WCS completed the most recent reaccreditation process in 2023.

 Do students take standardized tests?